ekozf/ekozf.github.io/README.md

 # Hello

 Welcome to my personal portfolio!
-In this repository you can find all of my web pages for the personal site, portfolio, blog, and other project.
+In this repository you can find all of my web pages for the personal site, portfolio, blog, and other projects.

 ## Structure

-`/blog`: My blog, this is where I post all kinds of development related stuff that interests me.
+`/blog`: My blog, this is where I post all kinds of development related stuff that interest me.

 `/projects`: Projects that I have made / worked on.